Joy and her husband are avid hunters, home-butchering enthusiasts, sausage lovers, and cooks. Their German Shepherd dog

-This is Part Two of a four-part series on preparing a deer for dog food.
-In Part One, we showed how to remove the skin and head of a deer.
+This is the second article of four that demonstrates how to prepare deer for dog food.
+The first necessary step is to remove the skin and head of a deer.

 Previous comments on this article indicated that many people found the pictures showing the removal of the deer's head, disturbing.
 None of these pictures are intended to gross anybody out, but they are realistic and graphic.

 Preparing the Skinned Deer for Gutting